rorist/android-reverse/presentation.md

 # Static analysis

-## Introduction to Dalvik bytecode and to smali
+## Introduction to Dalvik bytecode and to Smali

 ### Dalvik bytecode